 La Milliere owns 26 hectares of vineyards, most in the Cabrières region in the north of Chateauneuf-du-Pape.
-That’s where you’ll find some seriously old Grenache vines which were planted between 1891-1920.
+Their vineyards are home to some seriously old Grenache vines, planted between 1891-1920.
 These burly, twisting old vines yield minuscule amounts of crazily complex fruit that goes into several of their final blends.
 Their other vineyards include Syrah, Mourvèdre, Cinsault and Counoise vines.
 None of them are younger than 50 years old.

 “Between coppices of green oak, pine trees and sweet-smelling Garrigue heathland, our vines flourish like jewels in a setting of vegetation that has lost nothing of its wildness.”